kineticatat/soundToys/EmbodiedInteraction.md

 What do we mean when we say "embodied"? why is this perspective important as the value to the moco community? (does this go to Shusterman/ 3rd wave HCI?)

+Are we just playing with different applications of shaping on interaction design? giving a series of examples? collection/ device focused gestures?

 blocking vs accepting body gestures
 -----------------------
 Push/ Pull